 Step 4: Follow the installation wizard’s instructions.
 Now enter your store’s details in the first step.

 Step 5: After clicking continue, select the industry for which you want to set up your store.
-Click on Continue button.
+Click on the Continue button.

-Step 6: All of this is pretty straightforward and on the next screen, select the type of product you will be selling.
+Step 6: All of this is pretty straightforward, and on the next screen, select the type of product you will be selling.
 For my tutorial, I am choosing Physical Products.

 Step 7: After clicking on continue, enter how many products you are planning on selling.